 10. Slide Surf Skates

-Curfboard has come a long way since its extremely successful Kickstarter campaign and industry awards, now crafting high-end surf skates that are as effective as they are aesthetically pleasing.
+Curfboard has come a long way since its successful Kickstarter campaign.
 Offering a minimal range of products, the team at Curfboard has given themselves space to perfect their products’ form and function to bring riders a one-of-a-kind surf skate experience.

 7. Penny Skateboards

-30 years on and Mackay would revisit the little plastic board he bombed hills on as a child, using it as the inspiration for his groundbreaking professional board company Penny Skateboards.
-The brand is renowned for their vibrant collection of plastic boards that pop off the shelves of stores across the world, and give skaters a genuinely unique surf-like experience.
+30 years later and Mackay would revisit the little plastic board he bombed hills on as a child, using it as the inspiration for his groundbreaking professional board company Penny Skateboards.
+The brand is renowned for its vibrant collection of plastic boards that pop off the shelves of stores across the world and give skaters a genuinely unique surf-like experience.

 Based out of Huntington Beach, California, Pete Hamborg, the founder of Hamboards, realized all longboards had the same issue…

 “The trucks always seemed too tight, and the boards were way too narrow and short.
 Longboard skateboards evolved, but still had the same limitations, too narrow and too tight.”

 Through trial and error, he began making longboards that replicated the look of surfboards.
 But there was one main issue… they still didn’t ride like you were surfing.
 That was until one of his kids left the board outside overnight and it got run over by the family SUV.